-5. Stunning Scenery
+5. Uganda’s Stunning Scenery

 Why visit Uganda?
 The scenery that you do not find elsewhere in all of Africa

-6. Top Birding Destination
+6. Uganda is a Top Birding Destination

-You will definitely see the Marabou Stork, which is seen almost everywhere in Uganda, and we call it the unofficial bird of Uganda.
+You will see the Marabou Stork, which is seen almost everywhere in Uganda, and we call it the unofficial bird of Uganda.
 Lastly is the most sought-after bird in Africa, the Shoebill Stork.

 Why visit Uganda?
 It is one of the best Birding Destinations in Africa.

 Why visit Uganda?
-Adrenaline Pumping Adventures on the Nile
+Adrenaline Pumping Adventures on the Nile in Jinja.

-8. Hitting the Trails-Climbing the Peaks
+8. Uganda is all about Hitting the Trails-Climbing the Peaks

 Why visit Uganda?
 Hitting the Trails-Climbing the Peaks

-9. Authentic Cultural Encounters
+9. Uganda offers Authentic Cultural Encounters

-The Ugandan Culture, Rich and Diverse, embedded in the lives of Ugandans.
+The Ugandan Culture, Rich and Diverse, is embedded in the lives of Ugandans.
 There is more to Uganda than Gorillas, Chimpanzees, Primates, Wildlife, and Scenic Wonders.
 There is another, its People with their Culture, an enriching and unforgettable experience in Uganda.

 Thousands of visitors per year come each to visit Uganda – most of them miss the rich cultural diversity of the Ugandan people – something to be experienced during your visit to the Pearl of Africa.